xavhan/write/learn.md

 **Keep in mind that it is important to identify and name the topics that will move us forward on our path.**

-Another advice is that whatching videos and reading articles will not make you learn efficiently (at least yet).
+Another advice is that watching videos and reading articles will not make you learn efficiently (at least yet).
 It requires a lot of discipline, that we mostly forgot since we are not in school anymore.
 It is important that you practice the skills you learned and **keep a log of what you learned**.
 Some people do that on paper, some thinks that learning in the open in a good practice, it has never been more easy to publish content on the internet, so please keep a trace of what you learned.
 And it can be interesting for you to share it.

-to go further / inspirations:
+To go further / inspirations:
 - https://www.swyx.io/learn-in-public/
 - https://leebyron.com/til/